 - We do not recommend freezing these leftovers.
 Enjoy fresh!

 All these noodles bowls need is a veggie side dish to complete!
-We love sautéed bok choy, but blistered shishitos, our 15-minute blistered string beans, or edamame would pair beautifully.
+I love sautéed bok choy, but blistered shishitos, my 15-minute blistered string beans, or edamame would pair beautifully.

 A few other suggestions: